0x2C6/azn-converter/README.md

   5.to_azn #=> 8.5 with current currency
 ```

-You can specify currency yourself
+You can specify currency yourself if you doesn't have internet connection

 ```ruby
   5.to_azn(current: 0.78) #=> 3.900...